Cyclotomic and abelian points in backward orbits of rational functions: Abelian points for Latt es maps

 where $\psi(Q)=\vartheta(Q)+T$ for every $Q\in E$.
 It is possible to prove (see~\cite[Proposition~6.77]{silverman2}) that $T$ must be a torsion point of $E$.

 When $E$ is in Weierstrass form, we can assume without loss of generality that $\pi$ is one of the following maps:

-Notice that changing the Weierstrass model of $E$ has the effect of conjugating the map $\phi$; hence we can assume that $E$ is given by an equation in short Weierstrass form.
+Notice that changing the Weierstrass model of $E$ has the effect of conjugating the map $\phi$, and the conjugation takes place over $K$.
+This is a simple consequence of the fact that all maps involved are defined over $K$.
+For example, assume that $\pi=x$.
+A change of coodinates to a Weierstrass model $E'$ has the form $F\colon (x,y)\mapsto (u^2x+r,u^3y+u^2sx+t)$, with $r,s,t,u\in K$ and $u\ne 0$.
+Letting $f(x)=u^2x+r\in K(x)$ one gets the following diagram, whose squares all commute:

+We can therefore assume that $E$ is given by an equation in short Weierstrass form.
 Finally, the preperiodic points of $\phi$ are exactly those of the form $\pi(P)$, where $P\in E(\overline{K})_{tor}$.
 For proofs of these assertions, see~\cite[Chapter~6]{silverman2}.